Chart Color Schemes

 Infrastructure

-Hahndorf - Echunga has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Hahndorf - Echunga has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that may affect this region.
-Notable ones include Bluestone Mt Barker, Aston Hills Master Planned Community, Newenham Adelaide Hills Estate, and Summit Precinct Hotel.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that could impact the region.
+Notable projects include Bluestone Mt Barker, Totness Retail Depot (Mount Barker), Aston Hills Master Planned Community, and Newenham Adelaide Hills Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.